top of page

 2025 LEGISLATIVE SESSION

 Little progress was made for the climate in this legislative session.
-Bills that did not pass both chambers do not have to be reintroduced in 2026.
+Bills that did not pass both chambers do not have to be reintroduced in 2026, but have to be voted on again.

 • What passed?
 A compromise bill, that was one of three elements of the NY HEAT Act, was passed at the last minute (S8417/A8888).
+The governor signed the bill into law on 12/19/2025.
 This new bill ends an outdated law that obligated a utility corporation or municipality to provide the first 100 feet to a service line.
 This ends up being subsidized by all gas customers.
-The bill is awaiting the governor's signature.

 • The NY HEAT Act was not voted on.
 The parts of the NY HEAT Act that were not voted on include a provision to create statewide affordable gas transition plan and a utility home energy affordable transition programs.

-• The Senate passed the Packaging Reduction and Recycling Infrastructure Act (PRRIA), but never made it onto the Assembly agenda for a vote.
+• The Senate passed the Packaging Reduction and Recycling Infrastructure Act (PRRIA), but never made it to the Assembly floor for a vote.

 • Environmental and climate funding in the 2026 budget include: $425 million for the Environmental Protection Fund; $500 million for clean water; $90 million for the Department of Environmental Conservation capital projects; $200 million for the NYS Parks Capital Project.